cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 gaiacli query staking delegations <delegator_addr>
 ```

-You can also get previous delegation(s) status by adding the `--height` flag.

 #### Unbond Tokens

 If for any reason the validator misbehaves, or you just want to unbond a certain amount of tokens, use this following command.
 You can unbond a specific `shares-amount` (eg:`12.1`\) or a `shares-fraction` (eg:`0.25`) with the corresponding flags.